© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carmarthen Castle is a scheduled monument protected by Cadw under reference CM008.
 View the official record →

-Carmarthen Castle is a medieval fortress founded in the late eleventh century following the Norman conquest of South Wales, situated strategically on a hilltop overlooking the River Tywi in the county town of Carmarthen.
+Carmarthen Castle is a medieval fortress founded in the late eleventh century, established by the Norman conqueror Rhys ap Tewdwr or his successors as part of the consolidation of Norman power in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM008.

 Carmarthen Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carmarthen Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM008.